sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 <aside class="negative">
-<strong>NOTE:</strong><br> In production, it is recommended to assign keys to a dedicated service account as opposed to actual people, who may leave the organization at a later time and causing the keys to become invalid.
+<strong>NOTE:</strong><br> In production, it is recommended to assign keys to a dedicated service account as opposed to actual people, who may leave the organization at a later time and cause the keys to become invalid.
 </aside>

 <img src="assets/ht44.png" width="600"/>